Maxwell Air Force Base: Education

 Maxwell Air Force Base is zoned to Department of Defense Education Activity (DoDEA) schools for grades K-8.
 The DoDEA operates Maxwell Air Force Base Elementary/Middle School.
-For high school Maxwell AFB residents are zoned to Montgomery Public Schools facilities: residents of the main base are zoned to George Washington Carver High School, while residents of the Gunner Annex are zoned to Robert E. Lee High School.
+For high school Maxwell AFB residents are zoned to Montgomery Public Schools facilities: residents of the main base are zoned to George Washington Carver High School, while residents of the Gunter Annex are zoned to Dr. Percy L. Julian High School (formerly Robert E. Lee High School).
 Residents may attend magnet schools.
+In May 2019, residents of the MaxWell FamCamp, previously only zoned to Montgomery Public Schools, now became allowed to send their children to the DoDEA school zone.
+There was previously a policy that stated that FamCamp residents were not allowed to use the DoDEA school.

+By 2019, the Autauga County Schools and Elmore County Public School System began to allow Maxwell AFB on post families to send their children to their schools.
+In 2019 Pike Road Schools's board of trustees agreed to allow Maxwell AFB on-post families to send their children to Pike Road High School.

+In August 2019, of the children who were dependents of military families attached to Maxwell AFB who were enrolled in public schools, 32.43% attended Montgomery schools, 30.64% attended Autaga schools, 18.03% attended the DoDEA school, 11.31% attended Elmore schools, and 7.59% attended Pike Road schools.
+In 2020 Trent Edwards, a former military commander, stated that issues in the public school systems in the area around the base threatened the base's existence.
+Anthony Cotton, a lieutenant general, stated in 2018 that surveying of airmen who went to the war college who chose not to bring their families found that the most common reason why they made this choice was because of the perceived state of area schools.
+Over 56% of said airmen, around that time, did not have family members living with them.

 Future

 In November 2020, the Air Force announced that Maxwell AFB is its preferred choice for basing the MH-139A Grey Wolf Formal Training Unit.
-The Grey Wolf training mission will replace the 908th Airlift Wing’s C-130H Hercules mission, with the first of the new aircraft expected to arrive during 2023.
+The Grey Wolf training mission will replace the 908th Airlift Wing's C-130H Hercules mission, with the first of the new aircraft expected to arrive during 2023.

 Popular culture

 Maxwell AFB appears in the video game Tom Clancy's EndWar as a possible battlefield.